21 Ways Archaeologists Date Ancient Artifacts

-In times past, things that appeared old were simply considered old, maybe as old as Atlantis, the biblical flood or the earth itself.
-But nobody knew for sure how old.
-It wasn’t until the late nineteenth century that archaeologists began using dating techniques, specifically relative dating, which began to provide an acceptable degree of accuracy for dating old things.
+In times past, things that appeared old were simply considered old, maybe as old as the story of Atlantis, the biblical flood or the earth itself, but nobody knew for certain how old anything was.
+It wasn’t until the late nineteenth century that archaeologists began using dating techniques, specifically those labeled as relative dating, which began to provide an acceptable degree of accuracy for dating old things.

 Then in the early twentieth century scientists began using absolute dating techniques, perhaps the most prominent of which is carbon-14.
-It would be hard to imagine modern archaeology without this elegant and precise timing method.
-Now with carbon-14 and other modern dating techniques we have a very good idea how old things are.
+It would be hard to imagine modern archaeology without this elegant and precise dating method.
+Now using carbon-14 and other modern dating techniques we have a very good idea how old things are.

 The following is a list of dating techniques used in archaeology and other sciences.
-It is more or less in the order of discovery of each procedure.
-Please enjoy!
+It is written mostly in the order each method was introduced.

 Stratigraphy is the most basic and intuitive dating technique and is therefore also the oldest of the relative dating techniques.
 Based on the law of Superposition, stratigraphy states that lower layers should be older than layers closer to the surface, and in the world of archaeology this is generally the case, unless some natural or manmade event has literally mixed up the layers in some fashion.
 Most archaeological sites consist of a kind of layer cake of strata, so figuring out how old each layer is comprises the basis for the dating of the site itself and also helps date the artifacts found within these layers as well.